altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/zephyr-gsrd/ug-zephyr-gsrd-agilex5-virtual-platforms.md

 cd $CURR_FOLDER
 ```

-- Load the profile that was created to use the newer CMake (*this should be done for every session when* [Building Zephyr](#zephyr-build-environment-setup):
+- Load the profile that was created to use the newer cmake (*this should be done for every session when* [Building Zephyr](#zephyr-build-environment-setup):

 ```bash
 source  $HOME/.zephyrrc
 ```
 - Create the ZephyrGSRD directories:

 ```bash
 rm -rf agilex5_zgsrd
 mkdir agilex5_zgsrd